NekoMimiOfficial/Initial-D-VFS-tools/README.md

 All was left was to calculate the crc32, so an efficient and powerful bruteforce tool was created that managed to complete over 25 thousand hashes per second!!!
 It was a marvelous tool and so begun the journey to crack the polynomial
 The evil enemy standing in face of this project's completion, Neko and its friend MJ spun up their cores and went on fighting to find the hostage polynomial
-In the end they emerged out victorious and went on to place the last piece of the puzzle which completes this project
+In the end they emerged *dead* and had to find a different route...
+Well... with the power of reincarnation they stood up again and sought to try a different path, sadly we may not know how it went exactly as we'll have to wait for the next story...
 Searching for "The End." my young readers? oh are you so wrong!
 The story will never end here as I said it goes on beyond hell, the hellish task of creating appealing patched textures and patching the non texture parts of the game still remains on our noble swordsmen, they might have won the battle, but not the war...
 what comes next is up to them, and we end *this* story here, wishing that our swordsmen return safe winning their war.